UWPCE-PythonCert/ProgrammingInPython/source/exercises/list_lab.rst

 Procedure
 ---------

-In your student dir in the class repo, create a ``lesson03`` dir and put in a new ``list_lab.py`` file.
+In the github classroom repo for this exercise, you will find a``list_lab.py`` file (if it not there, you can create it and add it to git yourself).

-The file should be an executable Python script.
+The file should be made an executable Python script.
 That is to say that one should be able to run the script directly like so:

 .. code-block:: bash